 The new licensee capability assessment is part of a holistic evaluation of companies throughout the energy development life cycle.
 This will give us better insight into a company’s capability to deal with their regulatory and liability obligations and includes looking at more information than strictly liabilities and assets.
 The assessment will look at a variety of factors, including a company's financial and liability risk, while also comparing similar companies based on their asset lifespan, company's financial capability, along with their closure, administrative, operational, and compliance history.
 The initial focus will be on the oil and gas sector.

-The licensee capability assessment is being introduced through Directive XXX: Licensee Life-Cycle Management , which is open for public comment until July 25.
+The licensee capability assessment will be introduced through Directive XXX: Licensee Life-Cycle Management.
 The current transfer requirements and process outlined in Directive 006: Licensee Liability Rating (LLR) Program and Licence Transfer Process will continue until the new directive has been issued and then amendments will be made to Directive 006, which we anticipate will be in fall 2021.

 The AER hosted three virtual information sessions with industry in January and February of 2021 to provide an overview of the upcoming licensee capability assessment.
 Please check out our What we heard report to learn more about the input we received, what we have done in response, and next steps.